michaelheichler/marl_evaluation_app/README.md

 pip install -r requirements
 ```

+### Usage

+#### Run the environment
-Then, to start up the Flask instance and the npm server (for the Flask-VUE-Bootstrap Architecture which the website is based on) run
+To start up the Flask instance and the npm server (for the Flask-VUE-Bootstrap Architecture which the website is based on) run

 ```sh
 python launch.py
 ```

-### Usage

 #### Variables reference